-Since 2001, statistics show that about five companies a week have gone into bankruptcy.
-Although many people don’t realize it, a high percentage of companies filing for bankruptcy are major institutions.
+Since 2001, statistics show that about five large companies a week have gone into bankruptcy.
+Although many people don’t realize it, a high percentage of companies filing for bankruptcy are major companies.
 The bankrupt companies accounted for 80% in terms of asset size, making their situations even more troublesome.

 One of the biggest companies to go bankrupt in U.S. history was General Motors.
 In terms of the number of employees involved, it is the second largest bankruptcy ever with 243,000 employees.
 In May of 2009, GM closed over 2,600 retail outlets with a loss of 130,000 jobs trying to keep themselves out of bankruptcy court.
 Even these major cuts didn’t work.
 By June 1, 2009, GM filed for Chapter 11 Bankruptcy.
 It was the biggest company to file for bankruptcy that year.
 However, it was also the quickest reorganization process, taking only 40 days.